globaleaks/GlobaLeaks-0.1/globaleaks/docs/source/structure.rst

 ====================

-The Wirstleblower
+The Whistleblower
 -----------------
-The wirstleblower is an active citzen aware of some malpratice and/or wringdoing, who will notify the relative `Globaleaks node` of such information.
+The whistleblower is an active citizen aware of some malpratice and/or wringdoing, who will notify the relative `Globaleaks node` of such information.